LTD-cyber-security/DevSite/README.md

 7.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

 8.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering. -->

-9.  **`LICENSE`**: This Gatsby starter is licensed under the 0BSD license.
-This means that you can see this file as a placeholder and replace it with your own license.

-11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
-This manifest is how npm knows which packages to install for your project.

-12. **`README.md`**: A text file containing useful reference information about your project.

 ***